felicepng/search/README.md

 ### Assumptions on Requirements
 1. Search and suggestion results are **case-insensitive**.
-2. Presence of whitespace before and after a **single** word input does not affect its suggestion and search results.
+2. Presence of whitespace before and after search terms does not affect its search results.
+However, whitespace between search terms affects its suggestion results.
 3. If a search term consists of multiple words, its search results must contain **all** words in **any order**, whereas its suggestion results must contain **all** words in the **same order**.
 4. The total number of results provided by the API (100 results) is unused, in place of the number of actual results rendered according to the search query.
 5. Clearing the search bar does not clear current search results rendered on the screen.